Multiple Structures Destroyed in Overnight Ridgefield Park Blaze

 Photo by Damien Danis

-On April 21, at 2:38am the Ridgefield Park Fire Department was dispatched to 193 Brinkerhoff St for a reported house fire.
-Companies arrived on scene along with Ass't Chief Albequre transmitted a working fire and quick second alarm.
-Companies had heavy fire in the original fire building and the bravo exposure on arrival.
-Crews conducted an interior fire attack but due to the fire conditions, an evacuation order was given, and a third alarm transmitted.
-Fire extended to the Delta exposure as well along with 2 garages.
-As the fire consumed the buildings several explosions occurred from the garages.
-The fire extended to the rear deck of the homes as well.
-As conditions in the original fire building began to deteriorate all members were withdrawn from the house.
-Numerous outside handlines along with Truck 2's ladder pipe operated to knock down the fire in the original building and the exposure Bravo house.
+Firefighters conducted an interior fire attack, but due to worsening fire conditions, an evacuation order was given and a third alarm was transmitted.
+The fire also extended to the Delta exposure and two garages.
+As the fire consumed the buildings, several explosions occurred in the garages.
+The fire further extended to the rear decks of the homes.
+As conditions in the original fire building continued to deteriorate, all members were withdrawn from the structure.
+Numerous exterior handlines, along with Truck 2’s ladder pipe, were used to knock down the fire in the original building and the Bravo exposure.

-All fire was extinguished and extensive overhaul was conducted in about after 2 hours of firefighting.
-No injuries were reported by civilians.
-Two (2) firefighters were transported for minor injuries.
-Mutual aid from Bergenfield, Bogota, Carlstadt, Cliffside Park, Englewood, Fort Lee, Hackensack, Hasbrouck Heights, Leonia, Little Ferry, Moonachie, Palisades Park, Teaneck and Tenafly assisted. along with County wide rehab.
-Assistant Chief Jacob Zardoya said.
+All visible fire was extinguished, and extensive overhaul operations were conducted over approximately two hours of firefighting.
+No civilian injuries were reported.
+Two firefighters were transported with minor injuries.
+Mutual aid was provided by Bergenfield, Bogota, Carlstadt, Cliffside Park, Englewood, Fort Lee, Hackensack, Hasbrouck Heights, Leonia, Little Ferry, Moonachie, Palisades Park, Teaneck, and Tenafly, along with countywide rehab services, Assistant Chief Jacob Zardoya said.

-The fire is under investigation by the Fire Prevention Bureau.
-Mutual aid from Crews operated on scene for an extended period of time conducting overhaul and worked with Bergen County Hazmat mitigating hazards.
+The fire remains under investigation by the Fire Prevention Bureau.
+Mutual aid crews operated on scene for an extended period conducting overhaul operations and worked with Bergen County Hazmat to mitigate hazards.